tjh48/YAMA/README.md

 -n   prefix to output files

 Optional parameters/flags

+-Q A comma-separated list of fastq files.

+-1 A comma-separated list of fastq files, paired with -2.

+-2 A comma-separated list of fastq files, paired with -1.

 --useBowtie - use bowtie rather than bowtie2 aligner.

 --bowtie2 - options for bowtie2 aligner - consult bowtie2 manual for details.